 - Increase the awareness of the economic, environmental and social impacts of wasted food;

-- inspire individuals, communities, restaurants, caterers, hospitals, schools, colleges/universities and other organizations to take action to reduce food waste through prevention and donation and recover unwanted food through composting and other practices.
+- Inspire individuals, communities, restaurants, caterers, hospitals, schools, colleges/universities and other organizations to take action to reduce food waste through prevention and donation and recover unwanted food through composting and other practices.

-- cut food waste in half in South Carolina by 2030
+- Cut South Carolina’s food waste in half by 2030.